d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 P(\text{distance is in an}\; \epsilon\text{-sized interval around}\; 2 ) \approx \epsilon \cdot p.
 $$

-Let us take this one final step further.
+Let's take this one final step further.
 We have been thinking about the point $2$ the entire time, but never thinking about other points.
 Nothing is different there fundamentally, but it is the case that the value $p$ will likely be different.
 We would at least hope that a dart thrower was more likely to hit a point near the center, like $2\text{cm}$ rather than $20\text{cm}$.
 Thus, the value $p$ is not fixed, but rather should depend on the point $x$.
 This tells us that we should expect

 $$P(\text{distance is in an}\; \epsilon \text{-sized interval around}\; x ) \approx \epsilon \cdot p(x).$$ :eqlabel:`eq_pdf_deriv`

 Indeed, :eqref:`eq_pdf_deriv` precisely defines the *probability density function*.
 It is a function $p(x)$ which encodes the relative probability of hitting near one point versus another.
-Let us visualize what such a function might look like.
+Let's visualize what such a function might look like.

 ```{.python .input}
 %matplotlib inline